Hidden Parts in Diskmags

 Imphobia #11 (1995, English)

 Phoenix' Demo-Hidden-Part-List says that with the key "F5" an XMas-chiptune gets played.
 Probably this applies for GUS.
-On my PC (Soundblaster) I can play this chiptune by pressing "F3".
+Soundblaster users can play this chiptune by pressing "F3".

 M*A*R*S #1 (1998, German)

 Go to the directory ARTIKEL\EDITORIA and view intro.txt.
-That's a hidden article in which Main Editor Cityhunter/Cyberdream gives you a piece of his mind about Hugi and the other German diskmags.
-This article was actually intended to be the editorial of M*A*R*S #1, but as Muffin had refused to put it in the mag City Hunter wrote a more peaceful editorial.
+That's a hidden article in which main editor Cityhunter/Cyberdream gives you a piece of his mind about Hugi and the other German diskmags.
+This article was actually intended to be the editorial of M*A*R*S #1, but as co-editor Muffin had refused to put it in the mag City Hunter wrote a more peaceful editorial.
 However, he forgot to delete the original editorial from the M*A*R*S archive.
-Well, this original editorial is the best article in M*A*R*S #1 anyway because you can amuse yourself about how little the M*A*R*S staff knows about the scene and how easy City Hunter thinks it is to establish a diskmag.

 Suicide #1-#3 (1994, German)